yjg30737/pyqt-svg-button/README.md

 ![image](https://user-images.githubusercontent.com/55078043/153802633-5517f7ac-3d86-4d7f-b2de-40dbc10a19f8.png)

-Image is much better.
+Image quality is not perfect, but much better than video.
 Above image is slightly bigger than actual size.